Are you looking for the best three days in Bangkok itinerary? Read on to learn all about how to spend a few days in this

 It’s a packed one, but I’m guessing you probably didn’t come to Bangkok for some R&R, right?

 So read on, and I’ll show you this crazy, wonderful, effervescent city and the very best things to do in Bangkok in 3 days.
-This Bangkok itinerary has been inspired by my six trips there over the last year (and I have another one in the pipeline in a couple of months…).
+This Bangkok itinerary has been inspired by my seven trips there over the last year.
 So rest assured, you’re in good hands while planning a trip to Bangkok!

 Arriving in Bangkok

 Just as there are a zillion sides to Bangkok, there are about a zillion ways of arriving in Bangkok.
 You could: